 Wesley combined Spirit and discipline through regular habits of prayer, fasting, journaling, meditation, bible reading and good works, both individually and with others in community.
 These habits became known as the “Methodist Way” and were the foundation of a spiritual revival in both England and America.

 Establishing habits is the key to a productive life.
 Willpower is an exhaustible resource.
 The more energy you spend deciding what to do, getting yourself going and actually doing what needs to be done, the less willpower and self-discipline you will have for other tasks.
 You can check out the blog I wrote on habits to find out more.

 Habits enable us to do things without thinking so we don’t use up our willpower.
 So we have more energy for self-discipline.
 One thing that I learned is that self-disciplined people don’t have more discipline.
 They have turned their most important tasks into habits, enabling them to save their willpower for other important things.

 But not all habits are the same.
 In his book, The Power of Habit, Charles Duhigg emphasizes the importance of Keystone Habits.
 These are habits that create momentum to establish other positive habits in your life.
-As you might guess, Habits enable us to do things without thinking so we have more energy for self-discipline. exercise is a keystone habit that results in better health, eating habits and personal productivity.
+As you might guess, exercise is a keystone habit that results in better health, eating habits and personal productivity.
 A surprising keystone habit, according to Duhigg, is making your bed.
 This keystone habit is correlated with increased well-being, higher productivity and better budgeting skills.